julienmoeys/macrounchained/README.md

     benchmark.

-*   `macrounchained()` and `macrounchainedFocusGW()` output an operation log informing the users of the operations being performed. `macrounchainedFocusGW()` also output a summary of the simulation results (including the PECgw) in the operation log, as well as in separate files.
+*   `macrounchained()` and `macrounchainedFocusGW()` output an **operation log** informing the users of the operations being performed. `macrounchainedFocusGW()` also output a summary of the simulation results (including the PECgw) in the operation log, as well as in separate files.

-*   `macrounchained()` and `macrounchainedFocusGW()` produce a `tar.gz` archive containing all the relevant input and output files of the simulation batch.
+*   `macrounchained()` and `macrounchainedFocusGW()` produce a **`tar.gz` archive** containing all the relevant input and output files of the simulation batch.
 This can be used as an archive by the user.

 *   The packages do not include any MACRO executable, and instead use an existing MACRO or MACRO In FOCUS installation.
+    The package does not include any climate files for the Swedish and Norwegian scenario.
+The package does not make use of MACRO In FOCUS Access databases.

 *   Extensive traceability, with MACRO-version, packages-versions and revision (i.e. a machine generated code linking the